North Star Mountain: Climate

 North Star Mountain is located in the marine west coast climate zone of western North America.
 Weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
-As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range, making them drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+Due to maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 This climate supports the Grant Glacier in a cirque on the north side of the mountain.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify in the summer months, there is often little or no cloud cover throughout summer.